TapwaveZodiac/novelaiUKB/docs/Glossary.md

 *Text Injection*

 A text "trigger" which activates a Lorebook entry if found in the text.
-Can be anything, from a name, to a symbol.
+Can be any string of text, and can use Regular Expressions for finer control.

 ## Loss (or Training Loss)